Yaw Brempong-Yeboah: Early life and education

 Yeboah was born 5 May 1954 in Atiwa West in the Eastern Region of Ghana.
 He attended the University of Ghana and obtained his Bachelor of Science after he studied Agricultural science.

 Politics

 Yeboah was first elected into parliament on the ticket of the New Patriotic Party during the December 2000 Ghanaian General elections representing the Atiwa West Constituency in the Eastern Region.
 He polled 18,689 votes out of the 27,959 valid votes cast representing 66.80%.
 He polled 25,468 votes out of the 34,314 valid votes cast representing 74.20% in 2004.
 He was defeated by Kwasi Annoh Ankamah in their Party's Parliamentary Primary in 2008.

 Career

-Yeboah is a marketing manager by profession.
+Yeboah is Entomologist by profession.
 He is the Deputy minister of Foreign Affairs and a former member of Parliament to the Atiwa West Constituency.